Preparing the succession

 The intensity of the coming years will require clearer choices by the next German governments and it seems obvious that Germany will only be able to make them within a European Union that is capable of being a player rather than a pawn in the hands of the world's multi-polar superpowers.
 In the next years it’s very likely that no country more than Germany will be in need of a strong and independent European Union.
 For the Berliner Republik, there is no certainty of a democratic future outside the EU.

-This article is the front page of the new September/October issue of eastwest.
+This article is also published in the September/October issue of eastwest.